 Some businesses require a state/county business license.
 Check with the city to determine if a city license is required.
 Multiple licenses may be required based on your business operations.
 If your industry is regulated by a board, commission, association, etc., you may be required to present their certification prior to receiving the state/county business license.

 Alabama Sales Tax Number

 All businesses in Alabama that sell personal property to a user and collects sales tax must have an Alabama Sales Tax Number.
 For more information on acquiring an Alabama Sales Tax Number and/or Alabama state tax reporting go to the Alabama Department of Revenue’s website.
-If you would like to receive more information about Alabama state tax reporting go to this site.
 The Alabama Business Tax Online Registration System is located here.

 City and County Business Forms

 City and County business forms can be obtained from your local city and county business license office.
 To find your County website, Small Business Development Center, Taxpayer Service Center, Business License office(s), and Chamber(s) of Commerce in your area, please visit the appropriate County Directory for the county you are interested in or Municipal Directory to access specific town or city business forms.

 City and County Tax Rates

 All city and counties have different tax rates across the State of Alabama.
 You can enter the city and county you will be opening a business to see the tax rates via the Alabama Department of Revenue’s website.